Armenia–European Union relations: 2018

-As a result of the 2018 Armenian revolution, Armenian Prime Minister Serzh Sargsyan announced on 23 April that he would resign to maintain peace in Armenia following daily protests.
+As a result of the 2018 Armenian revolution, Armenian prime minister Serzh Sargsyan announced on 23 April that he would resign to maintain peace in Armenia following daily protests.
 The EU applauded the peaceful nature of the changes.
 While opposition leader Nikol Pashinyan advocated for Armenia's neutral position and positive relations with both the EU and Russia.
-Pashinyan further stated that should he become Prime Minister, he would deepen relations with the EU and would do everything possible for Armenian citizens to be granted visa-free access to the Schengen Area.
+Pashinyan further stated that should he become prime minister, he would deepen relations with the EU and would do everything possible for Armenian citizens to be granted visa-free access to the Schengen Area.
 However, Pashinyan confirmed he would not withdraw Armenia's membership from the Eurasian Economic Union, despite previous discussions questioning Armenia's membership.

 Following the 2018 Armenian parliamentary election, Nikol Pashinyan was appointed Prime Minister of Armenia.
-During his first speech as Prime Minister, Pashinyan declared that Armenians deserved to travel freely within Europe, a perk already enjoyed by other Eastern Partnership members Georgia, Moldova, and Ukraine.
+During his first speech as prime minister, Pashinyan declared that Armenians deserved to travel freely within Europe, a perk already enjoyed by other Eastern Partnership members Georgia, Moldova, and Ukraine.
 EU foreign affairs chief Federica Mogherini congratulated the new leader.

 Meanwhile, Bright Armenia emerged as an official opposition party, becoming the 3rd largest party in the National Assembly.
 Edmon Marukyan, the leader of Bright Armenia stated that should Armenia continue its membership in the Eurasian Economic Union—even to the detriment of national interests, the Bright Armenia party would act as an opponent, and demand that appropriate measures be taken toward withdrawing Armenia from the Eurasian Economic Union and to begin the first steps of EU accession negotiations without delay.

 2019

-In October 2019, the Deputy Prime Minister of Armenia Tigran Avinyan stated that Armenia and the EU have a completely different level of relationship following the 2018 Armenian revolution.
+In October 2019, the deputy prime minister of Armenia Tigran Avinyan stated that Armenia and the EU have a completely different level of relationship following the 2018 Armenian revolution.
 The Minister confirmed that the revolution strengthened ties between Armenia and the EU as both share the same democratic values.
-The Minister further stated that, "This new political situation is completely in line with the EU’s views".
+The Minister further stated that "this new political situation is completely in line with the EU's views".
 Avinyan also made clear that in the future, Armenia will have to decide whether or not to pursue an EU membership bid.
-The Minister advised that any decision for Armenia to join the European Union would have to be brought before the people and that future accession of Armenia to the EU would only occur following Armenia's complete withdrawal from the Eurasian Union.
+The Minister advised that any decision for Armenia to join the European Union would have to be brought before the people and that future accession of Armenia to the EU would only occur following Armenia's complete withdrawal from the Eurasian Economic Union.

+2020

+In June 2020, the Chair of the European Parliament stated that "we believe that the successful implementation of the comprehensive reforms by Armenia, in areas such as the rule of law, justice and fight against corruption, will create new incentives for an ambitious path towards European integration and the next steps to be taken by Armenia and the EU in the next decade".
+Meanwhile, the Ministry of Foreign Affairs of Armenia confirmed that the development of the partnership with the European Union is one of the most important directions of foreign policy of Armenia.